Ilja Dragunov: Progress Wrestling (2018–2020, 2022)

-WWE (2019–present)
+WWE (2019–2026)

-Early beginnings (2019–2021)
+NXT UK (2019–2022)

-During January 2019, it was reported that Rukober would be signing with WWE, with the intention of performing for the promotion's NXT UK brand.
-He previously had a tryout for the promotion in November 2013, but suffered a skull injury which kept him out for almost a year.
-He had a second tryout in Cologne during WWE's European tour in November 2018, where he was said to have "turned heads".
+In January 2019, it was reported that Rukober was going to sign with WWE, with the intention of performing for the promotion's NXT UK brand.
+He had previously undergone a WWE tryout in November 2013, but suffered a skull injury that kept him out of action for nearly a year.
+He received a second tryout in Cologne during WWE's European tour in November 2018, where he reportedly "turned heads."
 On 27 February 2019, WWE officially announced his signing.

-On the 15 May episode of NXT UK (taped 19 April), Dragunov made his debut for the brand as a face, defeating Jack Starz.
-He then began a short undefeated streak, defeating Joseph Conners on the 12 June episode (taped 20 April), and Ashton Smith on 10 July episode (taped 16 June).
-However, this ended on 15 August episode (taped 19 July), when Dragunov was defeated by Kassius Ohno.
+On 15 May episode of NXT UK (taped 19 April), Dragunov made his debut for the brand as a face, defeating Jack Starz.
+He followed this with victories over Joseph Conners and Ashton Smith before suffering his first defeat to Kassius Ohno on 15 August.
 On 31 August, at NXT UK TakeOver: Cardiff, Dragunov answered Cesaro's open challenge in a losing effort.